shaddow1201/DataCleaningFinal/Codebook.md

 ###8.
 Loop through Activities
 + and replace numeric representation of activity with activity name

-###9. change the added columns to factors (tidy data preferred)
+###9. change the Activity and Subject columns to factors
++ this allows the means table to be based on these fields

 ###10.
-Create means table broken by activity, and subject
+Create means table
++ create table, broken by activity, and subject, with removed activity and subject means (not needed or useful)

 ###11.
-Write out output tidyData.txt file with mean data in it.
+Write out output
++ write tidyData.txt file with mean data.